ooo-dev-code/SchoolInterface/README.md

 # SchoolInterface

-<h2>This a site that I made for a class presentation about sports ( hockey, basket, boxe and some games ).</h2>
+<h2>This a site that I made to learn the differents roles for users.</h2>
-<h3>I have made this site to steal my classmates passwords and that's why the passwords aren't hashed.
-It was really fun. </h3>

 There is 5 pages: